talham7391/notebank-service/README.md

 # Notebank

-A service that will allows users to upload & sell their notes/exams.
+A service that will allows users to upload & share their notes/exams.
+This service is production ready but I don't have time to pursue it thus I've made it public.

+# Tech Used

+* Django / Django REST Framework
+* React
+* Webpack/Babel
+* AWS S3
+* MySQL

-# Development
+# Local Dev

 1. `git clone git@github.com:talham7391/notebank-service.git`
 2. `cd notebank-service`